f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     relative to repo root, leave empty to check the tag name instead (with `UpdateCheckMode: Tags`).
 -   `RegEx-for-versionCode` - RegEx to match versionCode.
 -   `versionName-location` - Same as vercode-location just for versionName.
-A . means to take vercode-location, leave empty to check the tag name instead (only with `UpdateCheckMode: Tags`).
+A `.` means to take vercode-location, leave empty to check the tag name instead (only with `UpdateCheckMode: Tags`).
 -   `RegEx-for-versionName` - Similar to RegEx-for-versionCode, just for versionName.
 -   RegEx pipe operators are not supported at this time.

-Examples for `UpdateCheckMode: Tag`:
+Examples for `UpdateCheckMode: Tags`:
 -   Flutter app with the `pubspec.yaml` in the repo root:
     `pubspec.yaml|version:\s.+\+(\d+)|.|version:\s(.+)\+`
 -   Use the git tag as version name: